snehashis1997/BlurNet/README.md

 # Design a CNN based deep learning model which classify both blurred and not blurred version of a data set where atleast one class is extremely rare i.e it is a highly unbalanced   dataset and deploy it in a web app

 # ML/DL Engineer Intern Coding Assignment:

-Hey, Congratulations for making into this phase of interview.
-Your previous projects and experience have landed you to this position.
-So trust me this deserves a pat on your back.
-Good Job folks.
-Without further ado let me dive deeper into the problem

 ## DataSet Generation: